P7XCKD/NF/Notes Factory/Semister 3/EUP/xps (shortified)/xp 3.md

+Aim:  to design windows forms using classic control

 **Classic Controls**

 Classic controls are Windows OS components that facilitate system settings and configurations in a way reminiscent of older Windows versions like XP.
 They include user interface elements such as buttons, text boxes, and menus, allowing users to adjust system settings, manage hardware, and configure software.